beanloop/techblog/content/blog/fp-js-higher-order-functions.md

 Let's examine this and see what's going on.
 First, we declare a function named `add`.
 It takes one argument, `x`, which is a number.
 Second, we return (remember, first-class citizen) another function - an anonymous one, which takes a parameter `y`, which is also a number.
 Lastly, the function that we have returned adds `x` and `y` together, returning the sum of them.

-Now that we know how our `add` function works, Let's put it to use.
+Now that we know how our `add` function works, let's put it to use.
 We are now going to use our rights as first-class citizens and store functions in variables.
 Let's use our `add` function to make a really useful function that adds the number 42 to another number.

 ```js
 const add42 = add(42)